Netsensia/2048Solver/README.md

 Java code that plays the addictive game [2048](http://gabrielecirulli.github.io/2048/).
 The only way to get over the addiction to this game is to write a program that plays it for you.

+Current with a move time of one or two milliseconds on a fast machine, the program will win the game (get a 2048 tile) about 98 percent of the time.

 ## Current program performance

 The table below shows the performance of the program running on an Amazon EC2 c4.8xlarge instance.